JanssenProject/jans/docs/admin/planning/kubernetes.md

 If you plan to use LDAP you are almost immediately locked to a VM setup.
 Our kuberentes deployment supports an LDAP zonal setup only and we generally do not recommend it for a kubernetes setup.

 #### Is this an on-premise vs hybrid vs cloud deployment?
-This question wieghs on the current infrastructure of your organization.
+This question weighs on the current infrastructure of your organization.
 Operating on-premis kubernetes setups needs generally more technical resources than operating a cloud setup.
 Comparing that to a vm setup, operating a vm setup is much easier in on-premise setups.
 The more the momentum of your org pulls to cloud vs onpremise the more it pulls to kuberetnes vs a vm setup respectively.

 #### What's my organizations technical expertise level on kubernetes vs vms?
 This determines the amount of investment needed to overcome the learning curve to operate a kubernetes cluster.
 If your kubernetes technical resources are low and the above questions point to a vm setup you should think about going with a vm setup.
 If you got conflicting answers above , forexample if the customer size dedicated that you should operate a kubernetes cluster you need to invest in your technical staff.
 If you are on the borderline invest in your kubernetes technical staff while operating a vm setup and prepare to move in the near future.

+#### Does the deployment need to be highly available(HA)?
+We recommend using Kubernetes based CN deployments for situations where high availability is a critical factor.
+Though [VM cluster](./vm-cluster.md) can provide high availability, we do not recommend the HA setup with VMs.
+Primarily because effort required to upgrade multiple servers and configuring them is much more as compared to a cloud native deployment and it is error-prone.
+We recommend you follow the CN setup for HA as you will get automatic upgrades, patches with a single helm upgrade command.

 In general the kubernetes deployment offers an easy deployment strategy with a helm chart and an easy upgrade path but taking the above into account is very important.